taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Min cheekily produces 3 hilariously tiny bottles of water in one hand and a stack of fresh napkins with a grin: "Fizzy water nicked from the cafe?"

 Wide panel: the 3 teens, sitting side-by-side in the shuttle seats.
 Petite Orbiter sits in the middle, anti-nausea pill packaging crumpled in one hand, head tilted back as she guzzles the fizzy water clenched in her other hand, eyes closed, breathing hard.
 Min holds the stack of napkins while looking out the viewing port in this compartment, legs crossed in her seat and looking rather pleased with herself.
 The BIOSILICA teen sits with legs folded on top of their seat, cuttlefish mechapet happily munching the rest of Petite Orbiter's capsule as BIOSILICA teen pats it on the head.
+BIOSILICA teen's clothing once again pulse with glowing patterns, betraying a wireless coupling between the mechapet's internal state and the eSyrup in the BIOSILICA teen's clothing.

 Petite Orbiter finishes the fizzy water and collapses into the shuttle seat.
-Still looking up at the ceiling, she says a bit begrudgingly: "Thank you for your help.
-Taking WHAMO! was a terrible idea...I don't know why I thought it would help..."
+Still looking up at the ceiling, she says a bit begrudgingly: "Thanks.
+Taking WHAMO! was a terrible idea..."

 Min, handing Petite Orbiter the stack of fresh napkins: "Is that what's in those capsules?"